-- Local economic confidence was evident in construction activity.
-In 2013, the total building permit value reached a 10-year high of $1.81 billion.
-Over the last 10 years, building permit values have increased by 16 per cent per year on average, which is 10 per cent higher than the national rate and the fourth-highest rate in comparison to other metropolitan centres.
+- Local economic confidence continues when it comes to construction activity in Winnipeg.
+In 2014, the total building permit value reached a 10-year high of $1.96 billion.
+Over the last five years, this value has increased by 22 per cent per year on average, which was 14 per cent higher than the national rate and the highest among all other metropolitan centres across Canada.

 Winnipeg Economic Overview

 Winnipeg has one of the most diverse economies of any major city in Canada.
-Winnipeg’s aerospace, finance and insurance, transportation, agribusiness, information technology, furniture and apparel industries provide a solid economic base that serves the community well.
-Overall, Winnipeg's diverse economy provides a stable workforce, low unemployment rate and a cushion against major fluctuations resulting from downturns in the economy.
+Winnipeg’s aerospace, finance and insurance, transportation, agribusiness, information technology, advanced manufacturing, tourism, life sciences and creative industries provide a solid economic base that serves the community well.
+Overall, Winnipeg's diverse economy provides a stable workforce, a low unemployment rate and a cushion against major fluctuations resulting from downturns in the economy.

-Winnipeg has the most diversified advanced manufacturing sector in Western Canada, which ranges from food and beverage to tractors and other farm equipment, municipal and inter-urban buses to specialty steel products, electrical components, aerospace components, chemicals, plastics, furniture and much more.
-Advanced manufacturers can source many of their inputs from other firms and draw on a large pool of skilled labour; much of this activity is export oriented.
+Winnipeg has an advanced manufacturing sector, which ranges from food and beverage to tractors and other farm equipment, and from municipal and inter-urban buses to specialty steel products, electrical components, aerospace components, chemicals, plastics, furniture and much more.
+Advanced manufacturers can source many of their inputs from other firms and draw on a large pool of skilled labour; much of this activity is export-oriented.
 Bus and tractor manufacturers export most of their output, for example, making motor vehicles one of Manitoba’s largest categories of export.

-Winnipeg also has a long history as a major financial centre and is the headquarters of some of Canada’s most prominent investment firms and insurance companies.
-Adding to this is Winnipeg’s historical strength in aerospace and food products manufacturing and commercialization in functional foods, nutraceuticals, bio-composites and biofuels.
+Winnipeg has a long history as a major financial centre and is the headquarters of some of Canada’s most prominent investment firms and insurance companies.
+Adding to this is Winnipeg’s historical strength in food products manufacturing and commercialization in functional foods, nutraceuticals, bio-composites and biofuels.